what is a gas detection tube?

 Several measuring ranges are available for numerous gases and vapors (ppm, %, mg/m3, mg/L).
 This gives the opportunity to measure low and high concentrations with the same accuracy.

-what are the most popular detection tubes?
+what are the most popular gas detection tubes?

-Most popular gas detector tubes are for hydrogen sulfide and carbon monoxide.
+The most popular gas detector tubes are for hydrogen sulfide and carbon monoxide.
 There are 7 tube versions for hydrogen sulfide and 8 for carbon monoxide in the standard tubes classification.
 Their main difference is the measuring detection range.
 All of our standard gas detector tubes are sold at the same price, whatever the measuring range.

 does colorimetric and dosimeter tubes allow stel and twa readings?

 STEL tubes measure gas concentration for hygiene at work and compliance with laws and regulations.
 These STEL tubes are the most common gas detection tubes (standard tubes).